 - Does Heavenly Father have his parents and grandparents residing with him here in this world?
 (If so, what evidence is there to support such a notion?
 If not, then can we really say that Heavenly Father is residing with his family for eternity?)

 - Does your family have any “black sheep” or rebellious people?
 If so and they reject Mormonism, is it really possible for them to ever be with your family?

 - If a Mormon man and woman are faithful, and so were their parents and grandparents, and so were their children, then we can expect that all of them found spouses to marry in the temple.
 If the grandparents were faithful, won’t they be in their own realm/world?
 Won’t the parents be in their own realm/world?
 And won’t the children who marry in the temple and remain faithful also be in their own realm/world?
 Doesn’t this appear that only husbands and wives can be together in eternity if the other relatives will be in their own worlds?

-While the videos produed by the church make it look like a creation straight from a Norman Rockwell painting, the ideas that nuclear families can reside together throughout etenrity doesn’t make logical or biblical sense.
+While the videos produced by the church make it look like a creation straight from a Norman Rockwell painting, the ideas that nuclear families can reside together throughout eternity doesn’t make logical or biblical sense.
 Rather, the Bible describes heaven as a place where all believers who are saved by the blood of the Lamb will spend eternity together, regardless of their blood relationship.

 Dress and Appearance